RoboSats/robosats/docs/_pages/contribute/07-donate.md

 npub1p2psats79rypr8lpnl9t5qdekfp700x660qsgw284xvq4s09lqrqqk3m82
  ```

  - **Directly tip the developer working on the features you like.** Check the [active PRs](https://github.com/RoboSats/robosats/pulls) and show your support to the developers with via Lightning tips.
 Simply write a message, for example "@developer_name, I would like to fund your development of this feature with 6000 Sats".
-The developer should reply with a LN invoice with a long expiration time.
+The developer should reply with an LN invoice with a long expiration time.

  - **Tip the RoboSats devfund via Paynym (BIP47): [{{site.robosats.paynym}}](https://paynym.is/{{site.robosats.paynym}})** paynym code: